 Information is validated and structured in the form of blocks, which then constitute a chain – the blockchain – a distributed, record-keeping, immutable ledger.
 Because of its distributed structure, it is virtually impossible to break into the entire system and alter or forge the records.

 Personally Identifiable Information (PII) is never stored on the chain: it is only the assertions or the verifiable claims made about the person.
-This multi-source identity is being built through trustworthy attestations about relationships established over time.
+This multi-source identity is built through trustworthy attestations about relationships established over time.

 Using blockchain to help prevent human trafficking: the system is able to record every exit with a minor - attempted at the border by an adult who’s not in the circle of trust - whose attestations do not match.